ousatov-ua/dns-filtering/README.md

 All is tested on **Ubuntu 22.04 LTS**

 The architecture is next:
-1) unbound is working on port `53`
+1) Unbound is working on port `53`
-2) unbound has persistent L2 cache which is represented by Redis
+2) Unbound has persistent L2 cache which is represented by Redis
 3) Redis is running on the same machine where Unbound
-4) Nginx is listening for DoH requests on regular `443` port and proxy them to unbound port `53`
+4) Nginx is listening for DoH requests on regular `443` port and proxy them to Unbound port `53`

-Pay attention, threads for unbound, workers for redis, instances for nginx are equals 4 = 2 core cpu with hyperthreading.
+Pay attention, threads for Unbound, workers for redis, instances for nginx are equals 4 = 2 core cpu with hyperthreading.
 If you have another number - you need to modify it.

 Nginx is used as authorized proxy, it proxies DoH requests on `/dns-query/<client-id>`